thehyve/transmartApp-doc/source/smartr.rst

 In addition to the :ref:`advanced-workflow-label` a more interactive mode of visualising data in tranSMART has been created. *SmartR* uses modern technologies to create interactive graphs directly from within tranSMART.
-Although the technologies are different some of the functionalities are similar, this means a user will have multiple options for creating a desired graph.
-Which is best depends on the type and volume of data to visualise.
+Although the technologies are different, some of the functionalities are similar.
+This means a user will have multiple options for creating a desired graph, which is best depends on the type (and sometimes the volume) of data to visualise.

 How to run SmartR workflows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~